AliAman500/orbit/README.md

 To run the project:

+1. Ensure that Java and Maven are installed on your system.
-1. Download the repository ZIP file.
+2. Download the repository ZIP file.
-2. Unzip the file.
+3. Unzip the file.
-3. Open a terminal and navigate to the root directory of the project.
+4. Open a terminal and navigate to the root directory of the project.
-4. Execute the following commands:
+5. Execute the following commands:

     ```sh
     mvn clean package